 There are specific parts of the code that only apply to new vehicle dealership agreements.
 These are agreements where one party is a motor vehicle dealership that deals mostly in new passenger vehicles or new light goods vehicles, or both.

-We will be providing guidance about new vehicle dealership agreements.
-In the meantime, you can find out about the specific rules that apply to these agreements in the Franchising Code of Conduct.
+You can find out about the specific rules that apply to these agreements in the Franchising Code of Conduct.

 When another mandatory industry code applies